Request a Phone Call

 “Then, training in Emotionally Focused Therapy for couples came to my neighborhood and I jumped in.
 I think this approach brought together all my previous learning and opened a path to coaching couples (and individuals and families) that is very effective.

-"I then spent many years involved in the EFT community, committed to the process of having individuals, couples and families learn to have the best lives and relationships possible.
+“I then spent many years involved in the EFT community, committed to the process of having individuals, couples and families learn to have the best lives and relationships possible.
 I taught the Hold Me Tight™ couples workshop developed by Sue Johnson.
 I focused on teaching the workshop to therapists who were working in EFT so that they could apply the principals and processes to their own relationships.
-This work led me to create the protocols and processes I now use in the couples intensive retreats.